We are preparing the site's content.

 In 1998 my Father died and my Mother returned to the village in Hungary she had left 64 years earlier during the war.
 In 2000 after a decade in the hotel business, I decided to take a year off and travel.
 It was soon after a visit to my Mother’s, that I decided to move to Budapest in 2001.
 I soon met my late husband, Christopher and it was his inspiration to find somewhere quiet in the countryside for us to retreat to at weekends and so in 2004 we purchased our first property.

 With a joint passion for renovation we purchased one cottage after another.
 It was Christopher’s foresight that effectively we became our own neighbours.
 In 2010 we started to gently rent them out to friends and from there it grew into what we have today.
 In 2004 our daughter Meg, was born and my step children Lucy and Johnny are frequent visitors from the UK.
-Ibi and Karcsi came to work for us in 2006 and helped enormously to create Catherine’s Cottages from the start and their legacy will endure.
-Last but not least we are proud of our local talented craftsmen and women and dedicated team of staff, who make Catherine’s Cottages what it is today.
+Ibi and Karcsi came to work for us in 2006 and helped enormously to create Catherine’s Cottages from the beginning.